chatid/chatid-mdwiki/chatbar/public-api-overview.md

 Logging Events
 --------------

-Sometimes it can be helpful to send Chatbar events to be correlated with a user's chat interactions.
+It is helpful to send Chatbar events to be correlated with a user's chat interactions.
 This can be done by passing any basic data to the `log` API method:

 ```javascript
 CID.q.push(['log', 'conversion', {